Crystal Springs Reservoir: Flora and fauna

 A considerable biodiversity of flora and fauna exist in the vicinity of the reservoir, which is located within the California Floristic Province.
 Among these species are a number of rare and endangered species including Acanthomintha duttonii or San Mateo thornmint, Hesperolinon congestum (Marin Dwarf Flax) and Eriophyllum latilobum or San Mateo Woolly Sunflower.

-A pair of Bald eagles (Haliaeetus leucocephalus) built a nest in a Coast Douglas-fir (Pseudotsuga menziesii var. menziesii) in March 2012.
-This is the first bald eagle nest in San Mateo County since 1915, almost 100 years ago.
-Although initially unsuccessful, they have returned to their nest in the northwest corner of the Lower Reservoir.
-In 2013, they successfully mated and the fledgling flew North after leaving the nest.
+A pair of bald eagles (Haliaeetus leucocephalus) built a nest in a coast Douglas fir (Pseudotsuga menziesii var. menziesii) in March 2012.
+This was the first reported bald eagle nest in San Mateo County since 1915.
+Although initially unsuccessful, they have returned to their nest in the northwest corner of the lower reservoir.
+In 2013, they successfully mated and the fledgling flew north after leaving the nest.